Mainak156/OMNITEXT-AI/README.md

 ## 💯 One-Line Summary

-NLP-OS is a multi-agent AI system that processes text, voice, and documents using classical NLP + RAG + NVIDIA LLMs to generate intelligent structured outputs.
+OMNITEXT AI is a multi-agent AI system that processes text, voice, and documents using classical NLP + RAG + NVIDIA LLMs to generate intelligent structured outputs.

 ---